Helping an Alcoholic Loved One

 Withdrawal Symptoms

-Alcohol dependence can lead to severe withdrawal symptoms, including:
+Alcohol dependence can cause severe withdrawal symptoms, including:

 • Anxiety and nervousness